Misfortune and Onyx Symbolism

 Well, wiser mystics and alchemists knew it resided not so much in the stone itself as in the user’s mind.
 They had no doubt onyx had depressing qualities.
 But what did it depress?
 In 1560, noted mathematician and astrologer Girolamo Cardano wrote that, in India, onyx was used to cool love’s ardor.
 That’s a form of depression, for sure.

-Scott Cunningham describes the onyx as being useful for temporarily dampening the sex drive, as described above. or containing energy of any kind.
-Onyx has long been associated as a ‘captured’ demon, imp or spirit.
-Almost like the genie trapped in the bottle?
-Hmmmmm Anyways, he notes that the sexy sparkle of the diamond is a perfect foil for the ‘depressive’ onyx.
-They look good together, too.
+Other writers on gems and mysticism have also noted this purported quality of onyx.
+Scott Cunningham describes onyx as useful for temporarily dampening the sex drive or containing energy of any kind.
+This “energy” could even include a spirit.
+Onyx stones have long been associated with captured demons or imps.
+(Almost like a genie trapped in a bottle?
+Hmmmmm).
+Cunningham notes that diamond’s sexy sparkle makes the perfect foil for the depressive onyx.
+(They look good together, too).

 More Symbolic Uses for Onyx